Last Updated on 1st June 2021 by Allison

 Firstly, you need to register as self employed.
 It is easy to do, but you need to decide if you are going to operate as a sole trader or a limited company.

 Being a sole trader means you run your business as an individual, meaning you are solely responsible for it.
 The majority of craft businesses are run by sole traders as it is the simplest business structure.

 A limited company can also be run by just one person.
 The company needs to be registered at Companies House before anything else can be done.

 The main difference between a sole trader and a limited company is that as a sole trader you have unlimited liability.
 This means, if your business gets into trouble, as a sole trader, you are personally liable for any debts.
 A limited company, however, only has limited liability so wouldn’t affect their personal finances.

 You are still able to claim Working Tax Credits (if you meet the eligibility requirements) as both a sole trader and a director of a limited company.

-Your next step, before you register as self employed, is to sign up to Government Gateway.
+Your next step, before you register as self employed, is to sign up with HMRC, which mean you need to sign up to Government Gateway.
 This is the website you use to register for online services provided by the UK Government.
 I will warn you now, this is the pain in the arse part of the whole process and it drove me MAD trying to register due to codes and passwords!
 You need your Gateway password to be able to do anything important through any of the online Government services.

 Sole Trader Info.